Register a Hosted Website to Users

 2.8 Review your Summary to ensure that you have the correct public URL, private hostname, and private network configured.
 Select Next.

-Access Permissions
+Access permissions

-2.9 Attach your Policy (that you created in Step 1), and set the enforcement mode (i.e., Enforcing or Permissive).
+2.9 Attach your policy (that you created in Step 1), and set the enforcement mode (i.e., Enforcing or Permissive).

 2.10 Optional: If programmatic access is required, Enable Service Account Access.
 If enabled, you’ll need to specify how Service Account credentials are sent by selecting an option from the dropdown menu.
 See the Service Accounts doc for more detailed information on how Service Accounts work.

 2.11 Optional: Configure exemptions to access permissions to your web service.
 Exemptions can include source CIDRs, target domains, paths, request methods, and request headers.
-See the Exemptions doc for more detailed information on how Exemptions work in Banyan.
+See the Exemptions doc for more detailed information on how Exemptions work in CSE.

 2.12 Select Next.